 Figure.
 Epidemic curves (blue), β(t) curves (red) and summary statistics for baseline case and 5 time=varying, fixed period SDM strategies.

-For this parameter set that is seen for S3 ramping up over time (Figure).
+For this parameter set this behaviour is seen for S3 where reduction is ramping up over time (Figure).
 Here, the least successful scenario (S2) is the reverse, ramping down.
 The general pattern is that there is a ‘sweet spot’ between too much, too soon and too little, too late.

 Sensitivity analyses so far (but still only partially complete) suggest that the best strategy does vary over parameter space (and with how ‘best’ is defined), particularly with the reduction in β that the SDMs achieve.
 This is problematic as we have little quantitative information to go on.